ashleypc/syslib/lamp-setup.md

 	```
 #### Things to remember in MySQL
 * When using MySQL end all commands with the semicolon `;`
-* Whwn entering database data, if mistakes are made on the command line but you have pressed enter, you cannot go back to that line above to edit.
+* When entering database data, if mistakes are made on the command line but you have pressed enter, you cannot go back to that line above to edit.
 Press `\c` to cancel and restart that data.
 * if you have already added it you can delete the record
 * remember `\q` to quit the database

-* no issues with MySQL install, refer to following webpage for further instruction:
+**no issues with MySQL install, refer to following webpage for further instruction:**

 https://cseanburns.net/WWW/systems-librarianship/16-installing-configuring-mysql.html